sav-che/TL-2/Authors/Britzelmayr, Max {std. Britzelm.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 107](https://www.biodiversitylibrary.org/item/103861#page/117/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 107](https://www.biodiversitylibrary.org/page/33266414) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Britzelmayr, Max {std.
 Britzelm.}|first entry]] for this author

 ### Author

 \* Britzelmayr, Max (1839-1909), German (Augsburg born) lichenologist and mycologist in Bavaria, educated at the Latin school nr.
-St. Stephan, at the Lehrerseminar zu Lauingen, diploma 1859, school teacher at Augsburg 1865, school inspector 1873-1899, retired from teaching 1899. (*Britzelm.*).
+St. Stephan, at the Lehrerseminar zu Lauingen, diploma 1859, school teacher at Augsburg 1865, school inspector 1873-1899, retired from teaching 1899.
+**Abbreviated name**: *Britzelm.*

 #### Herbarium and types